 Less than 200 cases are known.
 The disorder usually affects young males, mainly Caucasian, between 13 and 22 years of age.
 Most of these males have a prior history of acne.
-There are also isolated reports of acne fulminans in females.
+There also are isolated reports of acne fulminans in females.
 The condition has been reported globally, but its incidence seems to be declining.

 Acne fulminans is similar to acne conglobata with numerous inflammatory nodules on the trunk.
-The nodules are often painful to touch, ulcerated, hemorrhagic, and covered with crusts.
+The nodules often are painful to touch, ulcerated, hemorrhagic, and covered with crusts.
 Unlike acne conglobata, there are cysts and acutely inflamed lesions, but there are no polyporous comedones.
 Painful splenomegaly and erythema nodosum may be associated with systemic symptoms.

 Because the disorder may be associated with systemic symptoms, the workup should include the following: